mynormh/slicks-slices/notes.md

 - If we have images in a directory, we can source them from our directory and run it through gatsby's plugins `gatsby-transformer-sharp` and `gatsby-plugin-sharp`.
 This can take a long time since they'll also be done at build time.
 - We can also use services that will create all the image mutations on demand as the user requests them, we use Sanity Image Pipeline which is compatible with `gatsby-image`.
 Other services: Cloudinary, Imagix.
 - If we have one, we can import all of our data to Sanity from a gzip file with `sanity dataset import ./sample-data/all-sample-data.gz production --replace`

+## CSS Tricks

+- A nice way to handle Styled Components is to create a styled component for the component at the top of the file and then select the HTML elements in the styled component to style the children.
+- When doing `transform` if we want to add another transform for example in a pseudo-selector and only change one property this will override all the previous transform properties.
+A way to get around this is using css variables for each property and then just update the variable in the pseudo-selector.
+- `subgrid` is where children of another child will align themselves to a grandparent Grid.